|STE-Linkker Autonomous Electric Buses

 |Low Entry (Linkker 12+)

 The ST Engineering-Linkker Autonomous Electric Buses are two battery-electric single-deck city buses introduced to Singapore roads by ST Engineering Land Systems (formerly ST Kinetics) in partnership with Finnish electric vehicle manufacturer Linkker.
 These buses are equipped for fully-autonomous operation, and charging is performed via inverted pantograph (OppCharge) with charging cable or pantograph.

 There are two versions of this bus.
 The first bus, based on the Linkker 12+ city bus, features a low-entry layout with three doors.
 Similar to the earlier MAN 3-door Concept Bus, the rear door is accessed by a flight of steps from the rear passenger cabin.
 The second bus is based on the Linkker 12 LF, bearing a prototype bodywork first revealed by ST Engineering in October 2018.

-On 10 April 2017, ST Kinetics (now ST Engineering Land Systems) announced that it will develop Autonomous Vehicle (AV) technologies and integrate them onto two 40-seater electric buses.
-These prototype vehicles would undergo a three-and-a-half year period of road trials expected to begin in mid-2020, with potential test grounds being Jurong Island and the National University of Singapore (NUS)’ campus.
+On 10 April 2017, ST Kinetics (now ST Engineering Land Systems) announced that it will develop Autonomous Vehicle (AV) technologies and integrate them into two 40-seater electric buses.
+These prototype vehicles would undergo a three-and-a-half-year period of road trials expected to begin in mid-2020, with potential test grounds being Jurong Island and the National University of Singapore (NUS)’ campus.
 The eventual goal was to develop autonomous buses capable of running fixed and scheduled bus services for intra- and inter-town travel.

-The initial testing will be conducted during off-peak periods at an industrial area (likely Jurong Island) where the road infrastructure is less complex.
+The initial testing would be conducted during off-peak periods in an industrial area (later revealed as Jurong Island) where the road infrastructure is less complex.
 As the autonomous buses are gradually equipped with more advanced capabilities, they will be progressively introduced to more complex trial sites.